What is Charisma?

-A power, a personal quality or a natural ability, this is the dictionary charisma definition.
-You can recognize those who have it, but you can’t say exactly what it is.
-You can’t define it accurately except saying it’s the “IT” factor.
+A power, a personal quality, or a natural ability is the dictionary charisma definition.
+You can recognize those who have it, but you can’t say precisely what it is.
+You can’t define it accurately except by saying it’s the “IT” factor.

-If you ask 100 psychologists, psychiatrics, academics or sociologists, the charisma definition will always be different.
+If you ask 100 psychologists, psychiatrists, academics, or sociologists, the charisma definition will always be different.
 It’ll always be dependent on the background of the person giving it.
 Maybe some will deny the “spiritual quality” or “extraordinary power” because they don’t believe in that.
-And that’s ok, that’s their belief.
-The fact that no one can deny, is that there is an unexplained quality that, in certain people, it’s viewed as charisma.
+And that’s ok; that’s their belief.
+The fact that no one can deny is that there is an unexplained quality that, in certain people, it’s viewed as charisma.

-In our school, we will take the dictionary definitions above since this is what describes it more perfectly for OUR framework.
+In our school, we will take the dictionary definitions above since this describes it more perfectly for OUR framework.

-Most people say that if you weren’t born with it, you’ll never have it in your lifetime.
-And until now, you would probably believe in this since the books or products that claim to teach you charisma don’t have any useful advice, just common sense tips like: smile more, be well groomed, watch your body language, etc.
+Most people say that if you weren’t born with it, you’d never have it in your lifetime.
+And until now, you would probably believe in this since the books or products that claim to teach you charisma don’t have any helpful advice, just common sense tips like smiling more, being well groomed, watching your body language, etc.

-How many people were transformed into more charismatic individuals because of these kind of advices?
+How many people were transformed into more charismatic individuals because of these pieces of advice?

 Maybe they changed into more pleasant people to be around, but as mentioned by the definitions, this is not charisma.

-Sorry to disappoint you, but you won’t develop any large amount of charisma by following any of those tips, that’s why you won’t find anything like that on this school.
+Sorry to disappoint you; you won’t develop any significant amount of charisma by following any of those tips, and that’s why you won’t find anything like that in this school.

 Hitler and Mussolini rarely smiled, yet they were charismatic.

-Jim Morrison could be dressed on a ragged t-shirt and jeans and still command all the attention on a room.
+Jim Morrison could be dressed in a ragged t-shirt and jeans and still command all the attention in a room.